ksamanthapudi/Deep-Learning-Projects/README.md

 2. Iris Dataset: Embedded within the MLP Classification notebook.
 3. Housing Dataset : Embedded within the MLP Regression notebook.
 4. Data Spine: Embedded within the MLP Classification notebook.

+**2. PyTorch Refactoring Project: California Housing Dataset**

+**Overview**

+This repository presents the refactoring of Python code into a Jupyter Notebook, utilizing PyTorch for analysis.
+The provided Python code template has been transformed into an interactive and visually appealing format.

+**Purpose**

+The primary objective of using PyTorch for this project is to leverage its flexibility and dynamic computational graph, making it well-suited for machine learning tasks.
+PyTorch's popularity in the deep learning community and its seamless integration with Jupyter Notebooks offer an excellent environment for data analysis and model development.

+**Implementation**

+**Files**

+PyTorch_Refactored_California_Housing.ipynb: Jupyter Notebook refactoring the provided Python code using PyTorch.

+**Instructions**

+Open the Jupyter Notebook on Google Colab.
+Run each cell in the notebook sequentially.
+Save and download the notebook after execution.

+**Article Reference**

+The refactoring is performed in alignment with the California Housing dataset article, enhancing code readability and maintainability.

+**Dataset**

+California Housing Dataset: Utilized within the PyTorch refactored notebook.